hkcmd.exe in Startup: Intel Hotkey Module or Malware Copy?

 If you are checking several unknown startup entries at once, use the broader Suspicious Startup Apps checklist first.
 If you only have a downloaded file and do not know whether it is safe to run, use the EXE safety checklist before launching it.

-Yes, you can usually disable hkcmd.exe from startup if you do not use Intel display hotkeys.
+Yes, you can usually disable hkcmd Module from startup if you do not use Intel display hotkeys.
 Disabling the startup entry is safer than deleting the file because it is reversible and does not damage the driver package.
-If a needed hotkey or tray option stops working, re-enable the entry or manage hotkeys inside the Intel graphics app.
+If a needed rotation, display, or graphics shortcut stops working, re-enable the entry or manage hotkeys inside the installed Intel graphics app.

 What to do if hkcmd.exe looks suspicious